 We would love to meet any prospective students.
 While you are always welcome to send us any questions you might have about Modern Languages at Oxford by email (contact us at email@example.com), the best way you can get a feel for Oxford is to meet us in person.
 Below you will find details about our Open Days, our annual teachers’ event, the Oxford and Cambridge regional conferences, and other events schools can get involved in.

 Open Days provide an excellent opportunity to visit the Faculty and meet tutors and students.
-The Faculty holds its main open day in April or May each year, and information sessions on the main University open days in June.
-There is a further open day in September, with additional open days in Spanish and Portuguese, German, Italian, and Russian and other Slavonic Languages in February and March.
+The Faculty holds its main open day in April or May each year, and information sessions on the University open days in June or July and September.
+There are additional open days in Spanish and Portuguese, German, Italian, and Russian and other Slavonic Languages in February and March.
 This year’s dates will be added to this page as soon as they are confirmed.